 About Southeast Milk

-Southeast Milk, Inc., was created on October 1, 1998, with the merger of two Florida dairy cooperatives, Florida Dairy Farmers' Association and Tampa Independent Dairy Farmers' Association, Inc. The two predecessor cooperatives developed separately, but the growth of the two moved in parallel lines.
+Southeast Milk, Inc. (SMI) was created on October 1, 1998, with the merger of two Florida dairy cooperatives, Florida Dairy Farmers' Association (FDFA) and Tampa Independent Dairy Farmers' Association, Inc. (TIDFA).
+The two predecessor cooperatives developed separately, but the growth of the two moved in parallel lines.
 TIDFA's original group of dairy farmers formed a cooperative in 1948, with incorporation as TIDFA in 1967; FDFA's was first chartered in 1956, but the aim of both cooperatives was to more efficiently market their members' milk.
 Each cooperative formed its own trucking department to haul the milk, TIDFA in 1969 and FDFA in 1973.
 Through the years, both cooperatives merged with other cooperatives and expanded their membership.
-In 1998, it was agreed that the future of the Florida dairy farmers could best be served by merger of the two cooperatives.
-SMI presently markets 3 billion pounds of milk annually.
+In 1998, it was agreed that the future of the dairy farmers located in Florida could best be served by merger of the two cooperatives.
+SMI presently markets nearly 2.6 billion pounds of milk annually.

 SMI is a full-service cooperative operating for the benefit of its members.
-SMI’s members are now in four states.
-Most dairies in Florida and approximately half in Georgia are SMI members.
-SMI also is pleased to have members in Alabama and Tennessee.
-Size of member herds range from under 100 to over 3000.
-There are 25 members of the Board of Directors.
-The Board meets monthly in open meetings where any member can attend and participate.
-It offers dairy supplies and feed mill services to its members and others, the "profits" of which operations are returned to its members.
+SMI’s 147 members are now in six states, with 35 of its members producing Organic Milk.
+By far, the majority of SMI members are located in Florida and Georgia.
+SMI also is pleased to have members in Alabama, South Carolina, Mississippi, and Louisiana.
+Size of member herds range from under 100 to some members having several thousand cows.
+SMI offers Raw Milk Marketing services, a seasonal ultra-filtration plant, Producer Payroll Services, Laboratory Services, and dairy supplies and feed mill services to its members.